mirfan899/PWG/README.md

 Same goes for cpu `test_cpu.py` file, it will ask for input.
 Provide sentences to generate the audio.
 It will save the audio as `out.wav` file.

+## Testing.
+run the command in terminal to get the output or run the Python script `test_api.py` to get the output.
 ```shell
 curl -d '{"sentence":"this is a sentence"}' -H "Content-Type: application/json" -X POST http://127.0.0.1:5000/api/pwg
 ```